welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 ### Mental Constructs

-By a "mental construct" of $f$, I mean a kind of data structure which stores several characteristics of $f$ (a lot of this information is stored implicitly, for example in the form of real world interactions).
-It also functions like a predictive model (predicts responses of $f$ to external stimuli with a decently high probability).
+By a "mental construct" of $f$, I mean data structure which stores several characteristics of $f$ (a lot of this information is stored implicitly, for example in the form of real world interactions).
+It also functions like a predictive model (predicts responses of $f$ to external stimuli with a decently high probability). $c(f)$ isn't solely created by information from $f$ either, there is a significant influence from the desires and biases of $m$ from knowledge acquired previously.

 Let us define $c(f)$ to be the mental construct of $f$ created by $m$. $c(f)$ is inertially dynamic: It does change over time, but it cannot change too quickly, by too great of an amount if the relationship is to remain valid/stable.